OctaNebula/mioc-ict-tasks/README.md

 </p>

  # mioc-ict-tasks
 This repository is a collection of tasks I've had to solve through my schooling at MIOC *(XV Gymnasium)*, Zagreb.
 Good chunk of tasks are in Croatian.
-Mostly made for archival purposes
+Mostly made for archival purposes.

 The names of the folders usually represent a theme of the tasks inside:
 For example, FN1 would mean Functions, 1st set of tasks.